Outing.golf

 Pinehurst golf trip planner

-Pinehurst is the closest thing the US has to a dedicated golf village.
+A 3-night, 3-round group golf trip to Pinehurst runs $1,200–$3,000 per person with No. 2 in the mix, as of 2026 — and it is the closest thing the US has to a dedicated golf village.
 The entire area — courses, lodging, dining — exists around golf, which makes it an exceptional destination for groups where everyone is genuinely there to play.
 It is not a resort destination in the Scottsdale or Palm Springs sense.
 It is a golf destination, and the organizer should plan accordingly.

 What makes Pinehurst different